department-of-veterans-affairs/va.gov-team/teams/CAIA/Ops/CAIA Tickets and How To Use Them.md

 </details>

 # Ticket Types
-There are 2 types of tickets that CAIA will use in its pipeline:
+There are 2 main types of tickets that CAIA will use in its pipeline:

 - [CAIA Intake Request]([https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=strelichl%2C+coforma-terry&labels=sitewide+CAIA%2C+sitewide+content-product+support&projects=&template=sitewide-content-intake-form.md&title=%3CType+of+Request%3E+from+%3CTeam%3E](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=strelichl%2CNaomiPMC&labels=sitewide+CAIA&projects=&template=CAIA-intake-form.md&title=%5BCAIA+Intake%5D+%3CTeam+Name%3E%3A+%3CInitiative+Name%3E)).
 This is the intake template for teams to request collaboration with CAIA.
 During refinement, CAIA will attach new work tickets to capture individual support tasks needed from each CAIA discipline.
 You will use the intake ticket to communicate with the product team/stakeholder and share any deliverables.
 - CAIA work ticket: This is the issue created by CAIA, based on an intake or stakeholder request, that outlines the specific work needed from an individual contributor (we have also called these "child" or "task" tickets).
 Product teams can see work tickets attached to their intake, but these work tickets are for you to use.
 You can add notes in comments to help you track your progress and move the ticket wherever in belongs in the status swim lanes described below.